aykutonol/cito/README.md

 ## Citing
-If you use this package, please consider citing following papers:
+If you use this package, please consider citing the following papers:

 [1] [Önol, A. Ö., Long, P., & Padır, T. (2019, May).
 Contact-Implicit Trajectory Optimization Based on a Variable Smooth Contact Model and Successive Convexification.